 One API to Help Developers Streamline the Client Onboarding Journey

-Client onboarding within regulated industries can be a very frustrating experience for all parties involved.
+Client onboarding and identity verification within regulated industries can be a very frustrating experience for all parties involved.
+In this article, we discuss the benefits of integrating a single API for your client onboarding, monitoring and remediation processes.

 Manual, cumbersome and drawn-out client onboarding processes require multiple communications with the customer to collect and verify different identity documents.